DanDobrick/blog/_posts/2021-04-16-using-not-in-postgres-check-constraints.md

 )
 ```

 Lo-and-behold, this did what I wanted and I was able to leverage the DB to validate my data!
+Huzzah!